-(Suggestion: read the whole question before; decide which ones apply to you.)
+(Suggestion: read this question thoroughly before starting; decide which patterns apply to you)

-- Have you ever believed this person was incapable of taking care of themselves? - Have you ever attempted to convince this person what to think, do, or feel? - Have you ever thought you knew better how this person should be living their life than they did? - Have you ever freely offered advice and direction to this person without being asked? - Have you ever become resentful when this person declined your help or rejected your advice or requests? - Have you ever lavished gifts and favors on this person?
-Did you want to influence them? manipulate them? or rescue them from having their negative feelings and/or experiencing negative consequences?
+- Have you ever believed this person was incapable of taking care of themselves? - Have you ever attempted to convince this person what to think, do, or feel? - Have you ever thought you knew better how this person should be living their life than they did? - Have you ever freely offered advice and direction to this person without being asked?

-WORKING STEPS 4 & 5 - USING THE 40 QUESTIONS [Page Numbers refer to the CODA Blue Book THIRD EDITION.]

-This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
-Copyright © 2022 Co-Dependents Anonymous, Inc. All rights reserved.
-Page 10 of 16
+WORKING CODA's STEPS FOUR & FIVE - USING THE 40 QUESTIONS [page numbers refer to Co-Dependents Anonymous, Third Edition] This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
+Copyright © 2023 Co-Dependents Anonymous, Inc. All rights reserved.
+11 of 17

-- Have you ever used flirting or your appearance to seek sexual attention to gain this person's approval and acceptance? - Have you ever had the desire to feel needed to have a relationship with this person? - Have you ever demanded that your needs be met by this person? - Have you ever used charm and charisma to convince this person of your capacity to be caring and compassionate? - Have you ever used criticism, blame and shame to exploit this person emotionally?
-Have you ever taken their personal inventory?
-Have you ever told them what is wrong with them? - Have you ever refused to cooperate, compromise, or negotiate?
-Silence/Violence Cycle? - Have you ever adopted an attitude of indifference, helplessness, authority, or rage to manipulate outcomes with this person? - Have you ever used recovery jargon in an attempt to control the behavior of this person? - Have you ever pretended to agree with this person to get what you wanted?
+- Have you ever become resentful when this person declined your help or rejected your advice or requests? - Have you ever lavished gifts and favors on this person?
+Did you want to influence them? manipulate them? or rescue them from having their negative feelings and/or experiencing negative consequences? - Have you ever used flirting or your appearance to seek sexual attention to gain this person's approval and acceptance? - Have you ever had the desire to feel needed in order to have a relationship with this person? - Have you ever demanded that your needs be met by this person? - Have you ever used charm and charisma to convince this person of your capacity to be caring and compassionate? - Have you ever used criticism, blame, or shame to exploit this person emotionally? - Have you ever refused to cooperate, compromise, or negotiate with this person? - Have you ever adopted an attitude of indifference, helplessness, authority, or rage to manipulate outcomes with this person? - Have you ever used recovery jargon in an attempt to control the behavior of this person? - Have you ever pretended to agree with this person to get what you wanted?

-Read the sections on pages 120-122 "What Are Physical & Aggressive Forms of Abuse & Control?" and "What Are Non-Physical & Passive Forms of Abuse & Control?"
+Read the sections on pages 120-122 "What are physical and aggressive forms of abuse and control?" and "What are non-physical and passive forms of abuse and control?"
 Discuss how Control Patterns are abusive.

 Re-read the section on pages 122-123 "What is the difference between blame and accountability?"
 What does taking responsibility feel like?
 How do responsible people talk?
 How do they act?
 What do they believe to be true?
 When we stop longing for others to make us happy, we can look to ourselves and to our Higher Power.
 Write about this in your journal.
-Share your insights with your sponsor or co-sponsor and at meeting level.
+Share your insights with your CoDA sponsor, co-sponsor, Step study group, and at a CoDA meeting.